Barbecue murders: Aftermath

-Chuck Riley
+Charles Riley

 In December 1976, the California state supreme court ruled that the California death penalty statute, which then required a mandatory death penalty for certain categories of murder, was unconstitutional in view of the U.S. Supreme Court's recent rulings in Gregg v.
 Georgia and other cases.
 As a result, California prisoners sentenced to death under the unconstitutional statute, including Riley, could not be executed.
 Riley's sentence was changed from death to two concurrent life sentences with the possibility of parole after 7 years.
-While in prison, Riley lost weight, received his high school diploma and earned the equivalent of a college degree.
+While in prison, Riley lost weight, received his high school diploma, and earned the equivalent of a college degree.

 After becoming eligible, Riley applied for parole approximately a dozen times and was denied each time.
-In 2011, Riley, now aged 56 and physically disabled, appealed his most recent denial on the grounds that there was no evidence he continued to be a danger to the community, that the parole board did not consider his age, and that his sentence had been unconstitutionally excessive.
+In 2011, Riley, now 56 and physically disabled, appealed his most recent denial on the grounds that there was no evidence he continued to be a danger to the community, that the parole board did not consider his age, and that his sentence had been unconstitutionally excessive.
 Riley won a new court-ordered parole hearing, at which the parole board found him suitable for release and granted parole.
 However, on February 6, 2015, the parole board's decision was reversed by California Governor Jerry Brown, who explained that "although [Riley] professes to accept some responsibility, he continues to downplay his role in this crime.
 Until Mr. Riley is able to come to terms with his role in this horrendous double murder, I do not believe he will be able to avoid violent behavior if released."

 Riley appealed the Governor's reversal of the parole board's decision.
 On December 3, 2015, the California Court of Appeal for the First District vacated the Governor's reversal and reinstated Riley's grant of parole, stating, "We cannot affirm the Governor's decision because the premise of his conclusion—that Riley has failed 'to come to terms with his role in the double murder'—is unsupported by any evidence.
 There being no evidence in the record that Riley 'continues to downplay his role in this crime,' the Governor's decision cannot stand."
 Following the court's directive, the parole board's 2015 annual report released in January 2016 showed Riley as having been deemed suitable for release and granted parole as of 8 December 2015.